Special Events Sponsored by:

 and network with new contacts.

-The MOVA User Group will also be held at the City Campus on Tuesday 13th September.
+The MOVA User Group was also held at the City Campus on Tuesday 13th September.

 For 26 years the JCT Symposium and exhibition has been bringing traffic signal practitioners together with manufacturers and to maintain a sense of community amongst signals engineers.
 It is intended to run as an affordable conference that is accessible to as many people as possible, regardless of experience and that encourages the exchange of knowledge, experience and good practice.
 Over the past few years, the symposium has consolidated its position as the UK's best conference event for traffic signals.